Coarse Grained Parallel Selection: Abstract

 \section{Abstract}

-We analyze the running time of the Saukas-Song algorithm for selection on a coarse grained multicomputer without expressing the running time in terms of communication rounds.
+Several efficient, but non-optimal, solutions to the Selection Problem on coarse grained parallel computers have appeared in the literature.
+We consider the example of the Saukas-Song algorithm; we analyze it without expressing the running time in terms of communication rounds.
 This shows that while in the best case the Saukas-Song algorithm runs in asymptotically optimal time, in general it does not.
-We propose other algorithms for coarse grained selection that have optimal expected running time.
+We propose another algorithm for coarse grained selection that has optimal expected running time.

 Key words and phrases: selection problem, coarse grained multicomputer, uniform distribution, Chebyshev's inequality